SlashDB/angular-slashdb/README.md

 **[Back to top](#table-of-contents)**

 #### escapeValue
+Replaces characters using mapping defined in SlashDB settings.

 ```javascript
 exampleApp.service('myService', ['slashDB', function (slashDB) {
     var escapedValue = slashDB.escapeValue('AC/DC');  // will return AC__DC if SlashDB is cofigured to substitute '/' with '__'